How Does a Ketogenic Diet Affect Your Gut Microbiome? | BIOHM Health Skip to content.

 Improves symptoms of some neurological and digestive disorders

 The beneficial bacteria increased within the gut microbiome with a keto diet can help manage certain neurological disorders via enzyme and hormone production.
-These include epilepsy, seizures, autism, and Alzheimer’s disease.
+They also assist in insulin sensitivity, weight loss, and digestive disorders like IBS.

 Adverse Effects of the Ketogenic Diet on the Gut Microbiome